pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### Proguard

 Proguard rules are already configured for the Locarta SDK.
-No addtional steps need to be taken in your application.
+No additional steps need to be taken in your application.

 ### Performance Impact